-"OUTLAW" ON THE DIAMOND
+"DANGEROUS" ON THE DIAMOND

 A third-generation musician from Cleveland, OH, songwriter Stephanie Trivison knows how to make a melody stick to your ears.